eruffaldi/imu_comparison_data/README.md

 	"Survey of Motion Tracking Methods Based on  Inertial Sensors: A Focus on Upper Limb Human Motion".
 	Sensors 2017, 17, 1257.

-The UKF method discussed in the review is from the same authors:
+The UKF-based method discussed in the review is the following:

 	Peppoloni, Lorenzo, et al.
 	"A novel 7 degrees of freedom model for upper limb kinematic reconstruction based on wearable sensors".